Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 Sign-posting to newly approved health apps and training on their use should be included within

-Attendees with experience in developing health apps highlighted the importance of sustainability through ensuring the
+Attendees with experience in developing health apps highlighted the importance of sustainability by ensuring the

 products and solutions are regularly updated through partnerships with end-users to get their feedback.
 As part of the